Seneca-Scholars/SS-Status-C6/status.md

+## 09/19/25
+Today evening, I spent 30 minutes annotating my syllabi, as Nell requested.
+So for the week of September 14th to the 20th, I worked a total of 2 hours.

 ## 09/17/25
 Today morning, I met with Nell for our monthly check in for an hour.
 Additionally, I spent the past half hour watching the introductory
 SQL video Jaime suggested and learned about the structure and appliance of SQL with queries.
 IN total, I worked for 1.5 hours.